 Manual therapy can also act as a preventative measure, especially for active individuals who want to keep injury from derailing their lifestyle.
 For complex conditions, manual therapy is used in tandem with other services to create a personalized treatment plan.

 Manual therapy has a long history.
-Already in the days of Hippocrates is there evidence that clinicians used manipulation techniques.
-Manual therapy techniques are used by a number of health care providers, including physical therapists, and chiropractic, osteopathic, naturopathic, and some allopathic physicians.
-The underlying philosophy and clinical guidelines may differ in between the various professions.
+Already in the days of Hippocrates, there is evidence that clinicians used manipulation techniques.
+Manual therapy techniques are used by a number of health care providers, including physical therapists, as well as chiropractic, osteopathic, naturopathic, and some allopathic physicians.
+The underlying philosophy and clinical guidelines may differ between the various professions.

 Further, the 1994 Agency for Health Care Policy and Research (AHCPR) Guidelines, the 2017 Chenot’s et al. German Disease Management Guideline, and the JOSPT Low back pain clinical practice guideline (2012) all determined that there is a high level of evidence for spinal manipulation, for example in the care of persons with acute low back pain (LBP), as well as subacute and chronic pain syndrome.